-Candidates (objects without spectroscopic confirmation) originate from four types of sources:
+Candidates (objects without spectroscopic confirmation) originate from three types of sources:

 (1) Photometric quasars from the SDSS-based NBCKDE/NBCKDE-v3/XDQSO/Peters quasar candidate catalogs.
 Those catalogs give calculated QSO probabilities (pQSOs) for their objects which are not reported here; instead, the author has calibrated those pQSOs against SDSS-DR12Q classified objects to produce the QSO likelihoods given here.
 The calibration method is detailed in the author's HMQ paper (2015, PASA, 32, 10), appendix 1.
 Included candidates are those of 80%+ likelihood of being true quasars.

 (2) WISE-sourced candidates (from Secrest et al. 2015,ApJS,221,12) are presented by their authors with a bulk pQSO as an average figure, with no individual pQSOs given.
 These I have generated by matching WISE candidates to optical objects (within a two arcsecond radius) and then binning them into four-color (the colors being B-R, R-W1, W1-W2, and W2-W3) subsets which are then calibrated against SDSS-DR12Q classified objects to yield the pQSO for each four-color subset.